intel/auto-round/examples/language-modeling/README.md

     return tokens
 ~~~

-We support combination of different datasets and parametrization of calibration datasets by using "--dataset ./tmp.json:concat,NeelNanda/pile-10k:split=train+val:num=256,mbpp:concat=True:num=128".
+We support combination of different datasets and parametrization of calibration datasets by using "--dataset ./tmp.json:concat,NeelNanda/pile-10k:split=train+val:num=256,mbpp:concat=True:num=128:apply_template".
 Both local calibration file and huggingface dataset are supported.
 Through parametrization, users could specify splits of a dataset by setting "split=split1+split2".
 A concatenation option could enable users to merge calibration samples, a process commonly used to enhance calibration reliability.
+An 'apply_template' option would enable users to apply chat_template to calibration data before tokenization and is widely used by instruct-models in generation.
 Please note that samples shorter than args.seqlen will be dropped when concatenation option is not enabled.
 Please use ',' to split datasets, ':' to split parameters of a dataset and '+' to add values for one targeted parameter.